 Centers of Excellence

-The Woodrow Wilson Rehab Center’s (WWRC) establishment of “Centers of Excellence” is an exemplary service delivery program that has distinguished itself as a niche market for the Center.
+The Wilson Workforce Rehab Center’s (WWRC) establishment of “Centers of Excellence” is an exemplary service delivery program that has distinguished itself as a niche market for the Center.
 It promotes innovative service to clients, learning practices and research that establish it as a leader in the Mid-Atlantic region and beyond.
 Because of WWRC’s strategic location, marketing position, and the absence of similar programs within the region, the Center is uniquely positioned to be a leader in

 - conducting nationally-recognized research and forging partnerships to serve vocational rehabilitation needs of the region,

 - helping to shape related public policies through consumer/stakeholder advocacy, and

 - enriching the practice of professionals in the discipline.